 “Ok, great.
 Beef and chicken have glutamic acid.
 It’s not in its free form, which I should still watch out for in processed foods, and it’s in homemade bone broth and gelatin too.”

 Now if you DO need to avoid glutamic acid in foods…

 The New Secret About How to Make Bone Broth Safely

-If this is a concern to you, make a few simple changes to your homemade chicken stock routine:
+If this is a concern to you, a few simple changes to making homemade chicken stock:

 - Cook for a short time, not long.
 Under 4 hours.

 - Use very meaty bones rather than bare bones.

 - Details: Cooking Techniques for the Gut and Psychology Syndrome Diet

 - More details: Nourishing Broth: And Old-Fashioned Remedy for the Modern World